|Docs

 If a deployment is completed, you can remove it by clicking the three dots at the end of the deployment tab and select Remove.
 This will remove the deployment and stop any further project usage.

-Restart a Crashed Deployment
+Restart a crashed deployment

 When a Deployment is Crashed, it is no longer running because the underlying process exited with a non-zero exit code - if your deployment exits successfully (exit code 0), the status will remain Success.